awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 ## Contributors
 - Aaron Edell, Global Head of Business and GTM - Customer Cloud Intelligence
+---

+## Introduction
+There are two primary method for deploying the Cloud Intelligence Dashboard listed below; *basic* and *advanced*.
+Both methods use CloudFormation templates to automate the setup.
+If you wish to use a command line tool or to deploy manually, see the alternative deployment methods section.

 ## Basic Setup
 If you want to deploy the Cloud Intelligence Dashboards into your Management (Payer) Account, follow these steps.